 Annie knows that we need more love and more sex in the world and uses her unique point of view and skill to bring this out in her own inimitable style.
 Her sexuality knows more variety in its expression than almost anyone I can think of and I adore her!
 As sex workers, Annie and another of my heroines Scarlet Harlot, inspire me to bring the same gifts through my own work, so when I meet a man who is clearly awkward and inexperienced around women, I see it as my challenge and a labor of love to reduce his anxiety and with kindness and compassion teach him about how to communicate sexually.
 Not all men ask or need to know but many benefit for sure.

 Some clients approach making love as if fixing the broken mechanics of an industrial drill - with as much sensitivity as an ox at work and as much awareness as a bull in the proverbial china shop.
 It takes guts and discretion to gently coax a man into a softer way of being without at the same time making him feel emasculated; that's not the point after all.
 My clients get my respect from the outset and I expect the same, and that includes every part of the contact whether verbal or physical.
-I'm a lady in my communication and a slut in the bedroom, and whichever persona I'm in, I expect respect.
-I can call a client a 'dirty bastard' whilst in the bedroom but that's as far as it goes in terms of how I perceive him as a human being unless he gives me cause to say different, and I'm more than happy to be called a whore unless someone is using the term with underlying violence of one sort or another.
+I simply expect respect.
+These are not fixed states.
+I'm more than happy to be called a whore by a lover unless the word is being used with underlying violence of one sort or another.

-Hookers can teach men a great deal if we're awake enough and enjoying our work enough not to get lazy.
+Sex workers can teach men a great deal about love, pleasure and intimacy.
 We can earn a good living, get some kicks along the way and besides all of that, let's not forget....

 A BLOW JOB IS BETTER THAN MOST JOBS!

 Just letting you know I stopped by and read.ReplyDelete